Mark-MDO47/UniRemote/code/WriteRFID/README.md

 the same hardware setup as UniRemoteCYD, with a "sniffer" on the MicroSD slot connecting the VSPI port to the Mifare RC522 RF IC Card Sensor Module.

+This unmodified routine also runs on the specialized ESP32D hardware described in [Arduino IDE Board Selection](#arduino-ide-board-selection "Arduino IDE Board Selection")

 The dialog with the operator is done using the serial port, not the display and touchscreen.
-Because I am lazy.
+Because I am lazy and also because the specialized ESP32D hardware doesn't have a display.

-The PICC command info is entered in array write_strings[] in the code before running.
+The PICC command info is entered in array write_strings[] in the code before running WriteRFID.
 The text in write_strings[] is the same format as the input file to QRCode.py
 - https://github.com/Mark-MDO47/MDOpythonUtils/tree/master/QRCode